the-confused-genius/Best-fit-curve/Linear Regression/README.md

 <br><br>
-I have set the minum required data points to 4, because even though it takes just 2 points to find the best fit line, the algorithm doesnt work that way.
+I have set the minum required data points to 2, because it takes just 2 points to find the best fit line.